LlavaGuard: An Open VLM-based Framework for Safeguarding Vision Datasets and Models: Training

 \section{Training \llavaguard}

 We tune all models for a total of 3 epochs on our augmented training set employing a learning rate of $2\mathrm{e}{-5}$, using a cosine scheduler with a warm-up phase of $0.05\%$ steps.
-We adjusted batch sizes according to the models' scale: 12, 3, and 8 samples per device for the 7B, 13B, and 34B models, respectively.
-For 34B, we employed CPU offloading to manage resource requirements.
-Individual training runs were executed on 4 A100-SXM4-80GB GPUs, each taking less than 4 hours to complete.
+We used a train batch size of 1 with 25 steps of gradient accumulation for both models, 0.5B and 7B, respectively.
+Individual training runs were executed on 5 A100-SXM4-80GB GPUs, each taking less than 4 hours to complete.